 - the phone personal fit interview

-In this article, I want to shed some light on both and tell you
+In this article, I want to shed some light on both and tell you what to expect and how to prepare for each.

-The McKinsey phone case interview
+The McKinsey phone interview typically encompasses either a case interview or a personal fit interview.

-- Structuring
+- Structuring (includes Brainstorming)

 - Exhibit Interpretation (less likely to appear)